pythonhealthdatascience/rdesrap_mms/rmarkdown/input_modelling.md

 ## Comprehensive approach

-The `distfitrplus` package does not have a built-in function to automatically fit a large set of distributions in a single command.
+The `fitdistrplus` package does not have a built-in function to automatically fit a large set of distributions in a single command.
 Instead, we just need to specify a list of candidate distributions.